 Our goal is to help you find the ideal wallet for you!

-Wallets are programs that manage your private keys.
+Wallets are programs that manage your private keys which are used to acces your cryptocurrency.
 There are different types of wallets each with their own trade-offs.
 Generally wallets are divided into two broad categories.
 The first category includes the types used for long term offline storage, also called ‘cold storage’.
 This category includes paper wallets & hardware wallets, and considered more secure because it is not susceptible to malware (keyloggers, screen captures, etc.).
-The second category, called ‘hot wallets’, includes all the wallets that are online.
-Hot wallets are convenient for day to day use in contrast to cold storage which is more security focused.
+The second category, called ‘hot wallets’, includes all the wallets that are online such as mobile wallets, desktop wallets, web wallets etc. Hot wallets are convenient for day to day use in contrast to cold storage which is more security focused.

 The Bitcoin.com wallet is probably the most used Bitcoin Cash mobile wallet with over 5 million downloads.
 The wallet is very popular in the BCH community because of its laserfocus on ease of use.
 The user interface is extremely polished as can be seen on the image (you can see both BCH and BTC are supported).
 Recently the app has seen great speed improvements which make it even more convenient for day to day purchases.
 The focus on usage is clear from the shop section which features popular business where you can use BCH as well as a map where you can find merchants in your local area who accept Bitcoin Cash.